Unit 5.

 Note that we will discuss exposures to pesticides and other agrichemical exposures in a different section, because we have more than just air quality concerns for these products.
 In this section, we will focus on gases and particle exposures and health concerns associated with them.

-Note: After completing this unit, we recommend completing the Confined Spaces unit to fully understand health protection measures.
+Note: After completing this unit, we recommend completing Unit 6: Confined Spaces to fully understand health protection measures.

 Chapter 1: Introduction